prashrepo/Frontend-Menter-challenges/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

-**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**
+**To do these challenges, you need a basic understanding of HTML, CSS and (sometimes) JavaScript.**

 ## The challenge

-Your challenge is to build out this intro component and get it looking as close to the design as possible.

-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.

 Your users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the component depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See a hover state on desktop for the Sign Up call-to-action
-- Create the background shape using code

 Want some support on the challenge?
-[Join our Slack community](https://beta.frontendmentor.io/slack) and ask questions in the **#help** channel.
+Join our Slack community and ask questions in the **#help** channel.

 ## Where to find everything